-1. Who Should I Buy Disability Insurance From?
+1. Who Should I Buy Physician Disability Insurance From?

 The short answer is that you need to buy disability insurance from an independent agent who has experience working with physicians.
 I maintain a list of the top insurance agents for physicians.
 Given my experience above, it is important to me that this list is trustworthy.